Find Affordable College Courses

 Waltham, MA

 Brandeis University landed the #7 spot in the 2023 rankings for the best value master’s degree anthropology programs.
-Located in the city of Waltham, Brandeis is a private not-for-profit school with a medium-sized student population.
+Located in the small city of Waltham, Brandeis is a private not-for-profit college with a moderately-sized student population.

 Out-of-state tuition fees for graduate students at Brandeis are $53,618 per year.